metricly/hugo-www-site/content/blog/posts/2015/06-04_may-release-highlights.md

 **Group metrics** compute values for related sets of metrics.
 For example, collectd provides 8 performance metrics for each disk being monitored, including read and write operations per second.
 Group metrics provide a general way to create a new computed metric for each disk without knowing ahead of time what the disks are; for example, summing read and write operations per second to get the total IOPS.

 * * * * *\
 Want to see these release highlights in action?
-[We offer a fully-functional, 21-day free trial of Netuitive here.](/signup)
+[We offer a fully-functional, 21-day free trial of Metricly here.](/signup)